-In Literature, ENGL 499 requires the completion of a 25-50 page research paper.
-In Communications and Technology, students have a choice of completing a 25-50 page research paper, a multimodal project of equivalent intellectual scope and merit, or an appropriate combination of both these elements.
-In addition to the research paper, students are required to participate in an oral examination (lasting approximately one hour).
-During the oral exam, a three-person committee poses questions related to the Honors project.
+Oral Defense: As the final step in the Honors program, students are required to participate in an oral defense lasting approximately one hour.
+During the oral defense, a three-person committee poses questions related to the Honors project.
+The committee will have received and reviewed the project in advance of the exam.
 The specific structure of this exam will be determined by individual advisers: for example, it might be that in some cases a list of possible discussion topics will be provided in advance of the exam; or that committee members will submit questions to the adviser.

-b) A record of English Honors appears only on the student’s transcript, not on the UMBC diploma.
+Note: English 499 may be counted as an English elective in the major.
+A record of English Honors appears only on the student’s transcript, not on the UMBC diploma.

 THE HONORS PROGRAM IN CREATIVE WRITING